shivan-s/shivan.xyz/content/posts/programming/introduction-pytest/index.md

 ```

 This will be a good time to introduce the `@pytest.fixtures` decorator.
 Decorators, well... decorate functions.
 Not related to decorators, we can see that we repeat the instantiation of the `maths` object.
 We can pass this fixture to our test functions.
 This saves us from having to set up our tests again and again.

+EDIT in 2023: Normally, fixtures are placed in a `conftest.py` file, but I didn't know about this at the time of this blog post.

 ```python
 import pytest